 Do the guidelines for Agricultural Forest assessment adjustments apply to land enrolled in the Managed Forest Land (MFL) and Private Forest Crop (PFC) programs?

 Yes.
 If any of the qualifications of Agricultural Forest are met, the values of land enrolled in MFL or PFC should be adjusted in the same manner as taxable forest property.
 If the contract is broken, penalties are collected based on what the taxes would have been if the land was not enrolled in the program.
 Therefore, assessments of land enrolled in MFL or PFC must be equitable with similar land not enrolled in those programs.
 The assessor should inform the property owner under state law (sec.70.365, Wis.
-Stats.), that the assessment was adjusted.
+Stats.), of the assessment change.

-In this example, what criteria should be used to determine if agricultural forest exists?
+In this example, what criteria should be used to determine if Agricultural Forest exists?

 Example: For 2004 a parcel's acreage was classified entirely as MFL; however, some acreage within the parcel was used for agricultural purposes.
 For the current assessment year the parcel is no longer in MFL; however, the agricultural use continues.

-MFL parcels receiving use value due to agricultural use are treated as if an agricultural classification exists.
-If an MFL parcel received agricultural use values in 2004, in the current assessment year this parcel (whether remaining in MFL or not) qualifies for agricultural forest by having any amount of acreage devoted primarily to agricultural use.
+MFL parcels receiving use value due to agricultural use are treated as if an Agricultural classification exists.
+If an MFL parcel received agricultural use values in 2004, in the current assessment year this parcel (whether remaining in MFL or not) qualifies for Agricultural Forest by having any amount of acreage devoted primarily to agricultural use.

-If you have additional questions on Agricultural Forest and Undeveloped Land Classification and Valuation, contact the appropriate
+If you have additional questions on Agricultural Forest and Undeveloped land classification and valuation, contact the appropriate

 Equalization Bureau District Office.